 “Are you sure…?” he asked her.

 She gave him a piercing glare, “That’s enough Zeke, question me again and there will be consequences.
-I’m very disappointed on how all of this has been dealt with, who knows how the public will react to this.
-The living is foolish.
+I’m very disappointed by how all of this has been dealt with, who knows how the public will react to this.
+The living are foolish.
 If this continues, Le Alba will surely be destroyed.”

-“Does that mean you will take a more active role?” her Zeke asked hopefully.
+“Does that mean you will take a more active role?”
+Zeke asked hopefully.

 “Well then…” She turned to him, “It’s a good thing I’m not human.
-Unfortunately this can not wait, we must destroy the Anti-Government motion even it means killing everyone evolved.
+Unfortunately, this cannot wait, we must destroy the anti-government motion even if it means killing everyone evolved.
 Understood?”

 “As you wish,” he said, without showing signs of hesitation.
 “Lady Azaliea.”